Kyoronginus/oekakusa/README.md

 # Oekakusa (お絵描草)

 Oekakusa ("Drawing Grass") is a desktop application that tracks your illustration progress in CLIP STUDIO PAINT (`.clip`) and visualizes it as a GitHub-style contribution graph.
-It turns every save into a commit, helping you maintain motivation and "grow your grass" (make the contribution graph green).
+It turns every save into a commit, helping you maintain motivation by filling up the graph.

 ![Dashboard Screenshot](readme-images/dashboard.png)
 ![Fibonacci Detection](readme-images/fibonacci-detection.png)